 If we suspect a data breach, we have 48 hours to make an internal investigation, confirm that the data breach has indeed occurred, check what data has been lost, leaked, or harmed, and notify our EU partner, a German auditing and accredited certification firm out of Hamburg, which meets the data protection requirements of the Federal Data Protection Act for cloud computing.
 The firm then has another 24 hours to clarify all the necessary details and notify the responsible EU data protection authority.

 - Are your official agreements up-to-date with your recent additions of EU-specific data protection efforts?

 Yes, Lemberg Solutions has integrated all of its recent activities with its German partners into its wider contracts.
 In this way, the Master Agreements between companies are updated to include Standard Contractual Clauses (SCC) adopted by the European Commission with this latest information.
 Further, the SCC with individual Lemberg Solutions employees (those with a specific need to deal with clients’ information) have also been properly revised.

 - Has the war in Ukraine affected the operational capabilities of Lemberg Solutions?

 The company has and will carry out its responsibilities with no loss of effectiveness with its customers.
 We control the security of all our equipment, cloud services, and sensitive data through special software.
 The challenges of the current situation notwithstanding, we are fully integrated into EU standards and our mission and services are not adversely affected by the geopolitical situation.
 We remain a vital and capable partner going forward — without limitations.

-If you have any further questions regarding our information security policy, data processing agreements specifically, or the range of tech consulting and engineering services we provide at Lemberg Solutions, do not hesitate to ask them through our contact form.
+If you have any further questions regarding our information security policy, data processing agreements specifically, or the range of tech consulting and engineering services, embedded development services, IoT development services, AI & data science, we provide at Lemberg Solutions, do not hesitate to ask them through our contact form.